wp-plugins/dge-slideshow/readme.txt

 == Plans ==

-=== For v0.5 and above ===

-In no particular order:
+#### Before we reach 0.5

+ * auto filters to select a preset when source matches particular regex.
+ * show image title somewhere
+ * Event handler to allow changing slides with left and right arrow keys.
+ * Optionally display position in sequence and/or total images.

+#### After 0.5

  * set up inlinerss settings like XSLT path automatically
  * warn if cache directory isn't set up properly.
- * auto filters to select a preset when source matches particular regex.
  * abstraction of the back end so we don't rely on DGE_InlineRSS calls.
- * show image title somewhere
  * auto generation of slideshow id
  * Next/previous 5 or some sort of paging
  * Optionally use flickr or zooomr api for speed
- * Event handler to allow changing slides with left and right arrow keys.
- * Optionally display position in sequence and/or total images.
  * Fading transitions
  * Pull multiple feeds into one slideshow